kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

-PROCESS PLANNING AND 3D PLANT LAYOUT DESIGN OF A TRANSMISSION SHAFT MANUFACTURING PLANT USING DELMIA
+PROCESS PLANNING AND SIMULATION OF A TRANSMISSION SHAFT MANUFACTURING PLANT USING DELMIA

 1. AIM

-To develop the process plan and plant layout for the batch production of a transmission shaft using CNC and NC machining operations, and to model the manufacturing plant layout using DELMIA for efficient material flow, minimum material handling, improved productivity, and safe working conditions.
+To develop the process plan and simulate the plant layout for the batch production of a transmission shaft using CNC and NC machining operations, and to create a virtual manufacturing environment using DELMIA for studying material flow, machine arrangement, material handling, productivity, and workplace safety.

 2. OBJECTIVES